 - In Windows XP, open Start menu and browse to All Programs, Accessories, System Tools.
 Click System Restore.

-- In Windows 8, open Settings Search using keyboard shortcut Windows Key+W, type "system restore" into Search box and click Create a restore point.
+- In Windows 8 and 8.1, open Settings Search using keyboard shortcut Windows Key+W, type "system restore" into the Search box and click Create a restore point.
 In System Properties window, click System Restore.

 If System Restore detects a previously restored state, you have an option to undo it.